ChaoqunGao/Store-sales-forecasting-inventory-optimization/README.md

 These findings replaced an earlier, simpler heuristic ("if a holiday falls in the forecast window, use Prophet") with a more defensible framework based on training history length and promotion variance — a better reflection of *why* one model outperforms another, not just *that* it does.

 **Inventory optimization (NB5):** Safety Stock, Reorder Point, and EOQ are computed with lead time treated as a scenario variable (3/7/14 days) and demand uncertainty (σ) sourced from the rolling CV mean RMSE, tying the inventory layer directly to the forecasting layer's demonstrated error rather than an assumed constant.
 EOQ is presented as a sensitivity table rather than a single point estimate.

-A note on scope: this project intentionally does not incorporate a newsvendor framing.
-Newsvendor models typically combine *yield* uncertainty with *demand* uncertainty, while this pipeline only models demand uncertainty.
-Forcing a newsvendor lens on here would overstate what the pipeline actually captures.

 **Scalability diagnostics (NB6):** To acknowledge scalability without diluting the project's depth-first identity, NB6 runs lightweight diagnostics — ADF testing, STL seasonal strength, IQR-based outlier flagging, and `auto_arima` order selection — across 50 series rather than building a full parallel batch-modeling pipeline.